mwibrow/PiNT/README.md

 ## Using PiNT

-Use the settings to sey the source folder for the pictures and the destination folder for the recordings on the Settings.
+Use the settings to set the source folder for the pictures and the destination folder for the recordings on the Settings.
 Recordings will be saved
 inside timestamped folders inside the destination folder.